GuccioGucci/yoke/README.md

 ## Provisioning: Terraform

-You're probably guessing what's the impact on provisioning, once we move task-definition out of Terraform scope (since tesk-definition in `ECS` are managed resources, with individual revisions).
+You're probably guessing what's the impact on provisioning, once we move task-definition out of Terraform scope (since task-definition in `ECS` are managed resources, with individual revisions).
 Here's an [interesting discussion on the topic](https://github.com/hashicorp/terraform-provider-aws/issues/632), with alternative approaches.

 We'll recap them here, with examples, using the following as reference scenario: a shared `module.tf`, with common definitions, and per-environment `$stage/main.tf` files (eg: `dev/main.tf`, `qa/main.tf` and `prd/main.tf`).